 There is a cleaner that dry cleaners use, you can find it in hardware stores.
 It's a chemical that needs a lot of fresh air around, and is flammable.

 Reaching into the dryer to remove your laundry only to discover the violet crayon is now decorating your clean clothing is frustrating.
-This is a guide about cleaning melted crayon from dried clothes.
+This is a page about cleaning melted crayon from dried clothes.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.